 - Dogs often have difficulty digesting vegetables, so it’s best to cook veggies until they are soft.
 You can also grate or chop them in a food processor.
-It is perfectly fine to use frozen veggies instead of fresh as well.
+It is perfectly fine to use frozen veggies instead of fresh ones as well.
 Just be sure not to buy frozen mixes that include any kind of seasoning or sauce.
 Fruits are fine to feed whole and uncooked.

 - Your dog is not used to eating raw food, and he may be resistant at first.
 Try introducing one new protein source or vegetable at a time.
 Once he adjusts and begins to look forward to his new meals, go ahead and introduce a new ingredient.

 - Organ meat often has a strong smell and taste.
 If your dog turns his nose up at it, try lightly searing it before adding it to his food.
-This can make a bit more palatable for them, and it is important that organ meat is included in his diet.
+This can make it a bit more palatable for them, and it is important that organ meat is included in their diet.

 We hope that you found this information helpful.
 Before you go, make sure to take a look at our favorite products for Great Danes!

 8 thoughts on “Raw Diet for Great Danes”